MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     :width: 600
     :align: center

+The errors of the model can be plotted using the ``plot_grouped_by`` function.
-The total error of the model is 0.196 (model_weighed_errors.sum()), which is approximately 83% of the error found by Roelant.
+The total error of the model is 0.196 (model_weighed_errors.sum()), which is approximately 83% of the error found by Hilgers.
 However, they did not put the same weights on the these parameters, so it is logical that their fit will be different.

 .. code-block:: python